 The application tests exactly one thing: drawing the outlines and/or interiors of many triangles in solid colors.
 It does not test anything else, including the following:

 If you are interested in the performance of some specific drawing operation that is not covered by the application, you should modify its source code to run your own customized tests on your target system.
 This is ultimately the only way to find reliable answers.
-Should you discover any results that contradict my own or are otherwise surprising, please let me know.

 |Windows XP||GDI+||WPF Unfrozen||WPF Frozen|